 - Image inversion interferometry (UZI)

-We work on different approaches in order to develop alternative microscopic methods.
-On the one hand they complement the methods from fluorescence microscopy.
-On the other hand they aim for extending known as well as developing new techniques.
+We work on different approaches in order to develop alternative microscopy methods.
+On the one hand, they complement the methods from fluorescence microscopy.
+On the other hand, they aim for extending known as well as developing new techniques.

 - Development of a low cost 3D printed confocal microscope: A confocal microscope with manufacturing costs below 100 Euro allows a wide distribution of those devices e.g. for educational purposes.
 It might as well serve to support laggard regions.